 Storage

-- Freezing: they can be frozen for a month, always well-wrapped or in an airtight container.
-Defrost them at room temperature, unwrapped.
-And I suggest you warm them slightly in the oven before eating.
-For softer muffins, freeze them while still warm; they'll retain moisture.
+- Freeze up to 1 month, wrapping muffins tightly or using an airtight freezer-safe container.
+Defrost at room temperature, and warm slightly in the oven before serving.
+For extra moisture, freeze them while still slightly warm.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.